 Tuition, room, board and fees are due and payable at the time of registration.
-Students who priority register must complete their arrangements with Financial Services no later than one week before the first day of classes to prevent a late fee from being charged.
-However, HBU does provide a deferred payment plan for the convenience of students and parents.
+Students who priority registers must complete their arrangements with the Cashier's Office no later than one week before the first day of classes to prevent a late fee from being charged.
+However, HBU does provide a deferred payment plan for the convenience of students and parents that are expecting any form of financial aid.
 (There is a per semester fee to utilize the deferred payment plan.)
 The basis of the plan is as follows: